BiBiServ/bibigrid/README.md

 A first execution run through could be:

-1. `./bibigrid.sh create -i [path-to-bibigrid.yaml]`: checks the configuration
+1. `bibigrid create -i [path-to-bibigrid.yaml]`: checks the configuration
-2. `./bibigrid.sh create -i [path-to-bibigrid.yaml]'`: creates the cluster (execute only if check was successful)
+2. `bibigrid create -i [path-to-bibigrid.yaml]'`: creates the cluster (execute only if check was successful)
 3. Use **BiBiGrid's create output** to investigate the created cluster further.
 Especially connecting to the ide might be helpful.
 Otherwise, connect using ssh.
 4. While in ssh try `sinfo` to printing node info